Woodroffe Avenue

 Woodroffe Avenue (Ottawa Road #15) is a major north-south arterial road in Ottawa, Ontario, Canada's west end.
-It runs south from the Sir John A. Macdonald Parkway through Baseline Road and Barrhaven to just short of Prince of Wales Drive near Manotick.
+It runs south from the Kichi Zibi Mikan through Baseline Road and Barrhaven to just short of Prince of Wales Drive near Manotick.
 The road runs through the heart of Nepean in Ottawa's west end.
 A satellite Via Rail station (Fallowfield station) is also located at the intersection of Fallowfield Road.

 Sights on Woodroffe

 The northern part of the road, from the Ottawa River to Carling Avenue contains a mix of homes and a number of public institutions.
 This includes Our Lady Of Fatima Catholic Church, Woodroffe Avenue United Church, Woodroffe Avenue Public School, and the Carlingwood branch of the Ottawa Public Library.
 Near Carling Avenue, Woodroffe runs along the western edge of the Carlingwood Mall.
 South of Carling Avenue the avenue is considerably busier, especially around the intersection with the Queensway.
 This portion of the road is home to St. Paul's Presbyterian Church and D. Roy Kennedy Public School.
 At Baseline Road the road runs past Algonquin College and the College Square shopping plaza (which replaced Shoppers City West) and the closed Confederation High School.
 Just to the west is Ben Franklin Place, in the heart of the community of Centrepointe, and the Baseline Station transit complex.

 South of Meadowlands Drive, Woodroffe Avenue passes through mainly suburban residential areas and south of Hunt Club Road it passes through the Greenbelt.
 The most notable site in this area is the large Nepean Sportsplex.
 After passing through a portion of the Greenbelt, Woodroffe Avenue runs through Barrhaven, serving as the main street of that bedroom community.
 South of Barrhaven it again goes through some semi-rural areas, before ending just short of Prince of Wales Drive near the Rideau River.